 Didactic teaching in basic immunology, autoimmunity, connective tissue biology, and in the clinical subjects of juvenile rheumatoid arthritis, systemic lupus erythematosus, dermatomyositis, scleroderma, vasculitis, and pain syndromes occurs on a regular basis.
 The program works closely with multiple other specialties and regular conferences/journal clubs are scheduled including those with radiology, pathology, orthopedics and nephrology.

-In order to provide a wider range of knowledge and exposure to experts in the fields of clinical rheumatology and bench top research in immunology and rheumatology combined conferences (i.e., rheumatology grand rounds, journal clubs and research topics) with adult rheumatology and researchers at the Feinstien Institute are scheduled regularly.
+In order to provide a wider range of knowledge and exposure to experts in the fields of clinical rheumatology and bench top research in immunology and rheumatology combined conferences (i.e., rheumatology grand rounds, journal clubs and research topics) with adult rheumatology and researchers at the Feinstien Institutes are scheduled regularly.

 There is a special curriculum in research methods and ethics.
 The research interests of the faculty include, disease outcome studies, atherosclerosis prevention, pain assessment and treatment, treatment of lupus and novel therapies (including biologic) in the pediatric rheumatic disease.
-Trainees are also given the opportunity to work in a number of basic laboratories with interests in autoimmunity and immunogenetics through the Feinstein Institute at North Shore University Hospital.
+Trainees are also given the opportunity to work in a number of basic laboratories with interests in autoimmunity and immunogenetics through the Feinstein Institutes at North Shore University Hospital.
 There is a requirement for completion of a hypothesis-driven, clinical or basic research project.

 Applicants interested in the pediatric rheumatology training program at Cohen Children’s Medical Center should apply through the Electronic Residency Application Service (ERAS).
 Completion of an ACGME-accredited residency program in general pediatrics is mandatory for admission to this program.

 Essential application information includes: